Pyrotheum1702/Web-Development-Self-Taught-Document/1-basic-syntax/README.md

       - Code without indentation belongs to the source file
   - All statements within a code block must be indented the same amount
   - When a code block starts and when it's ends.
+# Python Quotations
+1. Lesson content:
+  - Quote symbols, used to create string object in Python
+2. What i learned:
+  - How to implement a quotes
+  - How many way to implement a quotes
+  - Different type of quotes
+  - How to have quotation mark in a string literal